mbret/angular-redux-light/README.md

 # Why?
-- Why flux ?
+- Because of all benefit of flux and redux implementation of course. [https://facebook.github.io/flux/docs/in-depth-overview.html](https://facebook.github.io/flux/docs/in-depth-overview.html).
+There are plenty of article that explain why redux is helpful when developing front end app.
 - It offers a very light implementation and still let you use or not the store with your component.
-If you don't mind about mixin different patterns it can give you a lot of power (as long as you know what you are doing).
+If you don't mind about mixin different patterns (flux, mvc) it can give you a lot of power (as long as you know what you are doing).

 # Get started